GreenNinjaBoy/forge-focus-backend-api/TESTING.md

 The endpoints which fail in deployed api do work when accessed from the frontend.
 The same issue was also found in the walkthrough api.

 ## Unit Tests for Django Models

+**Important note**

+Again with the manual tests the unit tests were conducted when connected to the db.sqlite3 databaseas it was unable to conect to the external database.

 This project uses Django's built-in testing framework to ensure the integrity and functionality of the data models.
 Test suites for each of the main models: Contact, Goals, and Tasks.